Volkmann ischemic contracture is a deformity of the hand, fingers, and wrist caused by injury to the muscles of the forearm.

 - Severe -- all muscles in the forearm that both flex and extend the wrist and fingers are involved; this is a severely disabling condition

-The injury that usually causes this condition is an elbow fracture in children.
-Other conditions that can cause increased pressure in the forearm include:
+Conditions that can cause increased pressure in the forearm include:

 - Animal bites

-- Any forearm fracture
+- A forearm fracture